andrewdavidmackenzie/flow/README.md

 to a flow manifest, which is executed.

 The `flow` project includes:
-- Compiler: a library and a binary (`flowrclib` and `flowc`) for compiling flows
+- Compiler: a library and a binary (`flowclib` and `flowc`) for compiling flows
 - Runner: a library (`flowrlib`) and two binaries for running flows:
-  - `flowr` - default command line runner and debugger to use from a terminal
+  - `flowrcli` - default command line runner and debugger to use from a terminal
   - `flowide` - initial steps of a GUI application for running and debugging flows
 - Job executor: `flowrex` binary can be discovered (on same machine or local network) by a runner and used to execute jobs, distributing execution in a basic fashion